-A non-exempt business which has carried out transactions with related entities amounting to equal or greater than TWD 50 million per annum, or with one or more related individual amounting to equal or greater than TWD 25 million per annum, must disclose all related party transactions undertaken, irrespective of the value of each transaction.
+A non-exempt business that has carried out transactions with related entities amounting to TWD 50 million or more per annum, or with one or more related individuals amounting to TWD 25 million or more per annum, must disclose all related party transactions undertaken, irrespective of the value of each transaction.

-For more information on transfer pricing disclosure requirements refer to Tax Ruling Tai Tsai Shui 09404587580.
+For more information on transfer pricing disclosure requirements, please refer to Tax Ruling Tai Tsai Shui 09404587580.